 Duke’s starting five includes senior guard Jordan Goldwire, sophomore forward Matthew Hurt and three freshmen: forward Jaemyn Brakefield and guards DJ Steward and Jeremy Roach.

 Since his injury was announced on Dec.
-15, Johnson was not in uniform for Duke’s wins over Notre Dame, Boston College and Wake Forest.
+15, Johnson was not in uniform for Duke’s wins over Notre Dame, Boston College Basketball, and Wake Forest.
 He played four minutes off the bench in Duke’s 74-67 loss at Virginia Tech on Jan.
 12.

 Why Duke can cover

 The Blue Devils have a young but potent roster, including freshman guard Jeremy Roach, who averages 11.1 points per game.
 Roach led Duke in its narrow road loss at No. 20 Virginia Tech, scoring a career-high 22 points on 6 of 14 shooting.
 He was also 8 of 8 from the free throw line.
 Roach is averaging 14.6 points over the Blue Devils’ last five games, averaging 33.6 minutes over that span.

 Also powering the offense is freshman forward Jalen Johnson, who is averaging 9.6 points, 6.6 rebounds, 1.6 assists, 1.6 blocks and 0.8 steals per game.
 He is easing his way back from a foot injury.
 He played four minutes at Virginia Tech after missing three games.
 Johnson started his collegiate career with a 19-point, 19-rebound performance in the season opener against Coppin State on Nov.
 28. He also scored 11 points and grabbed four rebounds against eighth-ranked Michigan State on Dec.
 1.

 Why Pittsburgh can cover